haacked/haacked.com/_posts/archived/2006-09-20-another_marginally_useful_tool__batchconcat.aspx.markdown

 ---
 layout: post
-title: "Another Marginally Useful Tool - BatchConcat"
+title: Another Marginally Useful Tool - BatchConcat
 date: 2006-09-20 -0800
 comments: true
 disqus_identifier: 16952
 categories: []
+redirect_from: "/archive/2006/09/19/another_marginally_useful_tool__batchconcat.aspx/"
 ---

 UPDATE: In one comment, szeryf points out something I didn’t know and invalidates the need for the tool I wrote.
 This is why I post this stuff, so someone can tell me about a better way!
 Thanks szeryf!
 I’ve